-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED) financial reporting and tax bases of assets and liabilities and are measured using the enacted tax rates and laws that will be in effect when the differences are expected to reverse.
+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)

+The Company accounts for income taxes under FASB Statement No. 109, ACCOUNTING FOR INCOME TAXES.
+Deferred income tax assets and liabilities are determined based upon differences between the financial reporting and tax bases of assets and liabilities and are measured using the enacted tax rates and laws that will be in effect when the differences are expected to reverse.